 Signals that may indicate someone is in need of help can include both verbal signs and behavioral cues.
 Verbal signs may be talking about wanting to die or kill oneself; declarations of feeling trapped or having nothing to live for; talking about great guilt or unbearable pain; insistence of being a burden to others; speaking of revenge; lack of communication or noticeable withdrawal.

 Behavioral cues that may signal an individual is in trouble can include acting anxious, agitated or restless; increased use of alcohol or drugs; sleeping too little or too much; suggestive actions, such as online searches or obtaining a gun; giving away possessions or making visits to say goodbye; reckless conduct or extreme mood swings.

 “Another risk factor is mental disorders, especially depression or other mood disorders,” said Dollard.
 “In addition, significant loss, whether it is related to a job, relationship, death or finances, is another thing to watch for.
 So is a history of trauma or abuse, prolonged stress, absence of a support system and prior suicide attempts.”

 If you think someone is in danger of committing suicide, don’t leave them alone; call 911 immediately.
 And if you or someone you know needs help, call the National Suicide Prevention Lifeline at 1 (800) 273-TALK (8255).

-MidMichigan Health offers a variety of mental health programs, including psychiatric inpatient care, outpatient care, office-based care and geriatric programs.
+MidMichigan Health offers a variety of behavioral health programs, including psychiatric inpatient care, outpatient care and office-based care.
 Those interested in learning more may visit www.midmichigan.org/mentalhealth.